TL;DR

 LinkedIn is also a proven lead-generation engine.
 Currently, 80% of B2B content marketers advertise on the platform, while Facebook is used by 67% and Twitter by 27%

-So, if your business is not advertising on LinkedIn, now is the time to start.
+So, if your business is not using LinkedIn Advertising, now is the time to start.
+LinkedIn Advertising is a pay-per-click (PPC) advertising platform that enables businesses to connect with a professional audience on the world's largest professional network.
 Following these five steps, you'll create a successful LinkedIn PPC campaign that gets your message in front of the right people at the right time.

 #1.
 Choose an Objective

 Before you begin, you must decide your ad's goal.
-Otherwise, it won't be successful.
+Otherwise, your LinkedIn Advertising campaign won't be successful.

 LinkedIn ads are grouped by objectives.
 This is especially helpful for those new to advertising on the platform.
 The three objective categories are: